Moving to live in Ireland from outside the EU

 - tools which are used in a trade

 Any property being imported for commercial reasons is not eligible for relief.
-However, if you are moving your business to the State, you may be eligible for relief.
+However, if you are moving your business to the State, you may be eligible for relief, this includes sole traders.
 See information in Relief from Customs Duty and VAT on transfer of business to the EU.

 Some goods are prohibited, while others are subject to conditions, or may require a licence.
 For further information please see prohibitions and restrictions.

 If you bring your goods into Ireland, but intend to reside in another Member State, you must: